TheFifthRider/simply-roleplaying-webapp/docs/character/health.md

 ## Injuries

 **Injuries** are lasting physical or mental consequence that bring you closer to defeat.
-Whenever you suffer an injury: reset your health, mark an injury box, and if the line next to it is blank, write a brief description of the injury.
+You can suffer a total of three injuries before you are defeated, including the injury that defeats you.
+If you suffer an injury and you have an unmarked injury box, reset your health, mark the injury box, and if the line next to it is blank, write a brief description of the injury.

-While the gamemaster ultimately has final say over what the injury is, any player can offer a suggestion for what kind of an injury a character may have taken.
+Everybody can help offer suggestions for what kind of an injury a character may have taken.
 Some examples of injuries are a _fractured wrist_ from blocking a crushing mace blow, _exhaustion_ following an inventing all-nighter, or a _shoulder bite to the bone_ from a rat of unusual size.

 ### Defeat

 If you suffer an injury when all of your injury boxes are marked, you are **defeated**.
-What that means depends on the situation, but in broad strokes it means that you've succumbed to whatever dangers you were facing.
-Whatever happened, you're out of the action until the end of the scene and will at least need to take some downtime to recover.
+What defeated means depends on the situation, but in broad strokes it means that you've succumbed to whatever dangers you were facing.
+Mark the defeated box on your character sheet and

+Mark the injury box next to the word "defeated" on your character sheet and write down the injury that took you out next to it.
+Whatever happened, you're out of the action until the end of the scene and will at least need to take some downtime to recover from the injury that defeated you.

 #### Defeat and What Bad Stuff is Ok